Scott Stricklin recently completed his second season directing the University of Georgia baseball program.

-Stricklin, 41, posted a 350-188 record during a nine-year stint with the Golden Flashes, winning five Mid-American Conference regular season crowns and five MAC Tournament titles.
+During a nine-year stint with the Golden Flashes, he posted a 350-188 record, winning five Mid-American Conference regular season crowns and five MAC Tournament titles.
 Known for developing student-athletes on and off the field, 30 KSU players were selected in the Major League Baseball draft during his tenure, and from 2010-12, the team registered a perfect 1,000 score in the NCAA's Academic Performance Rate (APR) report.
 KSU was one of only 16 schools in the country to reach this academic accomplishment and the only public institution on the list.
 Also, the Golden Flashes were honored in Omaha in 2012 for having the highest team Grade Point Average (GPA) of all the eight participants at the College World Series (CWS), owning a 3.09 GPA.
 For the spring semester of 2013, the KSU baseball team registered a 3.06 GPA.

 Stricklin earned his first head coaching job in July of 2004 when he returned to Kent State following three seasons as an assistant coach and recruiting coordinator at Georgia Tech under former KSU head coach Danny Hall.
 Stricklin began his coaching career in 1998 as a volunteer coach for the Yellow Jackets and then spent two years as the pitching coach at Vanderbilt from 2000-01.
 While at Tech, he landed the consensus No. 1 ranked recruiting class in 2002 as they advanced to the College World Series that year, and they made it to an NCAA Super Regional in 2004 before falling to Georgia in Atlanta.
 His final recruiting class at Vanderbilt was ranked seventh best by Baseball America.
 In 2011, he served as an assistant coach for the USA Baseball Collegiate National Team.